Aidenseo3180/various-high-performance-computing-techniques/README.md

 # various-high-performance-computing-techniques
-Files that use various high performance computing techniques such as threading and mpi to make things faster.
+Files that use various high performance computing techniques including threading and mpi to accelerate the process.
 Requires specific input text files for each cpp file.